What does John 3:15 mean?

 Verse Commentary:

-Jesus explains to Nicodemus that the role of the Messiah is symbolized by the bronze serpent Moses made in the Old Testament (Numbers 21:4–9).
-To save the people from death, as a result of their own sin, God had Moses construct an image of a snake and place it on a pole.
+Speaking to Nicodemus, a visiting Pharisee (John 3:1), Jesus explains how His role as Messiah was symbolized by the bronze serpent Moses made in the Old Testament (Numbers 21:4–9).
+To save the people from death brought on by their own sin, God had Moses construct an image of a snake and place it on a pole.
 When it was lifted, anyone who looked at it was cured.
-In the same way, Christ will be "lifted up" on a cross, and anyone who looks to Him in faith will be saved.
-This not only symbolizes the fact that salvation is completely outside of our own ability, but that it has to be entirely by faith.
+In the same way, Christ will be "lifted up" on a cross, and anyone who looks to Him in faith will be saved (John 12:32).
+This not only symbolizes the fact that salvation is completely outside of our own ability, but also that it must be entirely by faith.
 Looking at an image held high on a pole required no "work" on the part of the Israelites.
-All it required was faith—but those who refused to express that faith were going to die as a result of their own sins.
+All it required was faith—but those who refused to express that faith were going to die in their own sins.

 Verse Context: